cran/RFormatter/README.md

 ### Command-Line Utility

 To format a source file `source.R` via a command-line interface, do the following. **Warning: the original file is overwritten, so better back it up first!
-Use this at your own risk.** Call
+Use this at your own risk.** Run

     $ Rscript [utility] source.R